rskupnik/rskupnik.github.io/_drafts/hexagonal-modular-java.md

 }
 ```

+We have full control over how we initiate and trigger the core application as a whole.
+In this case, we just use the default implementations and trigger the `add` and then `get` API methods to conduct the tests.
+It's obviously very simple, but demonstrates the point - once we have our isolated core under control, we can insert it into a testing frame of our creation to poke and test it however we need to.

 ---

 ## Summary

-Hexagonal architecture is a powerful concept when it comes to increasing encapsulation and cohesion and decreasing coupling of our codebase; and it's based on stuff that's been very well known for decades now: interfaces and abstraction layers.
-I honestly thing interfaces are one of those concepts that you only start to appreciate once your truly realise the provided benefits.
+Hexagonal architecture is a powerful concept when it comes to increasing encapsulation and cohesion and decreasing coupling of our codebase; and it's based on stuff that's been very well known for decades now: **interfaces** and **abstraction layers**.
+I honestly think interfaces are very underestimated, especially among the young practitioners - you only begin to appreciate them once you realise the power they give you - and that usually comes with experience.

-Applying hexagonal architecture is difficult, as it requires discipline and careful code review for people who are not used to isolating the domain and tend to make everything public by default.
-It also definitely isn't a silver bullet to be used everywhere and everytime, but is worth considering if you're looking for maintainability, decreasing dependency burden on your frameworks and overall readability not only of your codebase, but also the domain.
+**Applying hexagonal architecture is difficult**, as it requires discipline and careful code review for people who are not used to isolating the domain and tend to make everything public by default.
+It also definitely **isn't a silver bullet** to be used everywhere and everytime, but is worth considering if you're looking for **maintainability**, **decreasing dependency burden on your frameworks** and overall **readability** not only of your codebase, but also the domain.
+There is some overhead introduced - and potential integration issues are possible - so if you're just looking to hack away at your pet project and are ok with sacrificing maintainability and elasticity, while also not planning to switch any major frameworks and libraries then you're probably better off without these ideas (but I would still use interfaces to isolate from third-party).